 More often than not being born to famous parents is more of a curse than it is a blessing.
 For Priamos Morakis it’s a fact of life.
 His father was none other than Takis Morakis, one of Greece’s most prolific composers and his mother, Nadia Konstantopoulou, a leading lady of song.
 Naturally, one could say Priamos was born and raised on music…, which inevitably won him over.

 Taking a slight turn from his parents’ tastes, Priamos has a soft spot for the blues.
-The 40-something jazzman has gone from Athens to Chicago and back again just to get that “special feel for the blues” that only the Windy City bluesmen can communicate with their exhilarating electric touch.
+This jazzman has gone from Athens to Chicago and back again just to get that “special feel for the blues” that only the Windy City bluesmen can communicate with their exhilarating electric touch.